 Cabin, cottage, chalet, vacation home, summer home, whatever you call it, they’re loved in Newfoundland!

 Cabins come in many shapes in sizes.
 Some may be large and luxurious, others may be small and wouldn’t even pass building inspection in a modern municipality!
-Some may have beautiful chandeliers, others may not have electricity!
+A cabin may have beautiful chandeliers, while another may not have electricity!
 Some may have a jacuzzi, others may not even have running water!
 The common thread is that you can have a fun time with your friends and family at any cabin.

 As well, most cabins will be near an ocean or pond, have a wood or oil stove indoors for heating, an outdoor fire pit, and if they don’t have electricity from the grid, have a generator or solar panels for minor electricity needs, or maybe just gas lanterns for lighting.

 Newfoundland Cabin Culture

 Why are cabins seemingly so popular in Newfoudland?
 Perhaps it’s because locals love to have a good time and socialize, and cabins are all about that.
 Or maybe because when people who live a rural lifestyle have to move to the bigger city for work, they still want to have access to their former way of living.